brucestull/personal-assistant/notes/flake8.md

 * Codes to Ignore
     * `F403` - 'from module import *' used; unable to detect undefined names
+    * `F405` - name may be undefined, or defined from star imports: module
 ## Examples

 * `flake8 --exclude=venv*,migrations,common.py,wsgi.py,manage.py --statistics --ignore=F841`